Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Fortune's Tradehouse](https://www.nexusmods.com/skyrimspecialedition/mods/22755) `2.0.0` - Help an Argonian cobbler gain access to Fortune’s Tradehouse, a new location added to Markarth with five fully voiced quests for the player to embark on.

+  > :video_game: The quest includes excellent voice acting.
+The quests are straightforward, and the final quest reward&mdash;boots which fortify movement speed&mdash;is well worth getting early in your Septimus journey.

 - [TrainFight](https://www.nexusmods.com/skyrimspecialedition/mods/58269?tab=posts) `2.0.0` - Fight your way atop, through, and inside the belly of a fully animated, fully detailed steam locomotive.

 ### Recommended Level: 20+